-When you take the time to accept these everyday parts of your life, you may be able to shut off the overpowering negativity that creeps its way in, at least in that very moment.
+When you take the time to accept the everyday good parts of your life, it can help to shut off the overpowering negativity that creeps its way in, at least in that very moment.

 Live in the Moment

-Along with being grateful, it’s important to live in the moment.
-When you’re trapped in a negative state of mind, and you aren’t trying to escape, you end up so consumed in thinking about something bad that happened, may happen, or both.
-To escape this, shift your attention fully into this moment instead.
+Speaking of moments, it’s important to live in the ones we have.
+When you’re trapped in a negative state of mind, and you aren’t trying to escape, you end up so consumed in thinking about something bad that happened, or you’re just waiting for something bad to happen.
+Shift your attention fully into the present instead.
 Into what is here and alive right now.
 What brings you undeniable joy.
 What you are worth — you are worth more than what your thoughts may tell you otherwise.

-Try to make it a habit to spend more of your time in the very present, in order to escape the negativity of the past as well as thinking about any potential occurrences (which we don’t even know!)
+Try to make this a habit in order to escape the negativity of the past as well as thinking about any potential outcomes of the future (which we don’t even know!).
 I know this sounds a lot easier said than done, so here are a couple of ways to place yourself into a mindful, present state:

 Focus on your breathing.
-I never thought about how much this could help until I recently started a new yoga challenge that involves a lot of breathing and being in tune with both your body and mind.
-All you have to do is take a minute or two to take slow, deep breaths, making sure to breath with your stomach and nose.
+I never thought about how much this could help until I recently started a new yoga challenge that involves a lot of breathing and being in tune with both the body and mind.
+Take a minute or two to take slow, deep breaths, making sure to breath with your stomach and nose.
 Focus only on your breaths and nothing else — it truly helps center and calm the body, and in turn the mind, especially if/when anxiety makes it seem like we’re in an exhausting race.

 Take in your surroundings.
 Even when I’m not in a negative state of mind, I love taking a moment and turning my attention to the world around me and nothing else.
 Focus on it all: the people walking by and their muffled conversations, the sounds of the birds, the warmth of the sun against your skin, the sight of clouds moving across the sky.

-Along with these exercises above, keep the following in mind to continue practicing positivity, and gradually eliminating negativity:
+Along with the above, keep the following in mind to continue practicing positivity, and to gradually eliminate negativity:

-- Use the exercises I’ve outlined above to motivate you rather than drag you down further.
+- Use what I’ve outlined above to motivate you rather than drag you down further.
 Remember that while we may not be in control of life’s events, we are always in control of the way we react to them.

 - There is no such thing as wasted effort!
-Even if you end up with disappointing results at first, you will also end up being stronger, more educated, and more experienced.
-All the better for continuing that effort into bettering you and your thoughts.
+Even if you end up with disappointing results at first, you will also end up being stronger and more in tune with yourself.
+All the better for continuing that effort into bettering yourself and thoughts.

 - Slow down.
 Breathe.
 Know that you are where you are meant to be at this very moment, and this present moment and experience are vital, even if they’re painful.

-- Embrace the positive energy that begins to flow from your new decision-making, in order to rise above and beyond unnecessary drama and toxic thoughts that never mattered in the first place.
+- Embrace the positive energy that begins to flow from your new decision-making, in order to rise above and beyond toxic thoughts that never belonged in your mind in the first place.

-Exercise #3 & _: First, jot down a brief sentence or two about a specific negative thought that’s been troubling you.
-Then, use one of the methods above.
+Jot down a brief sentence or two about a specific negative thought that’s been troubling you, and then use one of the methods above.
 Do it right now.
 It will be hard, but worth it.

-I hope these exercises are able to help in some way.
-Let me know what your favorite method is, if there’s one not listed that helps you, and remember to always think positive 🙂
+I hope this gave you some peace of mind to help ease a troubled mind.
+Let me know what your favorite method is or if there’s one I didn’t share that helps you — and remember to think positive.